MicrosoftDocs/sql-docs/docs/relational-databases/security/tutorial-getting-started-with-always-encrypted-enclaves.md

 ### SQL Server computer requirements

 - [!INCLUDE [sssql19-md](../../includes/sssql19-md.md)] or later.
-- Windows 10 Enterprise version 1809 or later; or Windows Server 2019 Datacenter edition.
-Other editions of Windows 10 and Windows Server don't support attestation with HGS.
+- Windows 10, version 1809 or later - Enterprise edition, Windows 11 or later - Enterprise edition, Windows Server 2019 or later - Datacenter edition.
+Other editions of Windows 10/11 and Windows Server don't support attestation with HGS.
 - CPU support for virtualization technologies:
   - Intel VT-x with Extended Page Tables.
   - AMD-V with Rapid Virtualization Indexing.
   - If you're running [!INCLUDE [ssnoversion-md](../../includes/ssnoversion-md.md)] in a VM:
     - In Azure, use a [Generation 2 VM size](/azure/virtual-machines/generation-2#generation-2-vm-sizes) (recommended) or use a Generation 1 VM size with nested virtualization enabled.
 Check the [individual VM sizes documentation](/azure/virtual-machines/sizes) to determine which Generation 1 VM sizes support nested virtualization.
-    - On Hyper-V 2016 or later outside of Azure, make sure your VM is a Generation 2 VM (recommended) or it is a Generation 1 VM with nested virtualization enabled.
+    - On Hyper-V 2016 or later (outside of Azure), make sure your VM is a Generation 2 VM (recommended) or it is a Generation 1 VM with nested virtualization enabled.
 For more information, see [Should I create a generation 1 or 2 virtual machine in Hyper-V?](/windows-server/virtualization/hyper-v/plan/should-i-create-a-generation-1-or-2-virtual-machine-in-hyper-v) and [Configure nested virtualization](/virtualization/hyper-v-on-windows/user-guide/nested-virtualization#configure-nested-virtualization).
     - On VMware vSphere 6.7 or later, enable Virtualization Based Security support for the VM as described in the [VMware documentation](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.vm_admin.doc/GUID-C2E78F3E-9DE2-44DB-9B0A-11440800AADD.html).
     - Other hypervisors and public clouds may support nested virtualization capabilities that enable Always Encrypted with VBS Enclaves as well.
 Check your virtualization solution's documentation for compatibility and configuration instructions.
 - [SQL Server Management Studio (SSMS) 18.3 or later](../../ssms/download-sql-server-management-studio-ssms.md).